-Baltimore, MD – On Wednesday, April 10th, 2019, Phillips Seafood honored the Maryland Watermen’s Association (MWA) with a cocktail reception at Phillips Seafood Restaurant in Baltimore to celebrate the efforts of the MWA and watermen throughout the state of Maryland.
-Joanna Phillips presented MWA President Robert T. Brown, Sr. with a $10,000 donation, the direct result of fundraising efforts from sales of Phillips’s Blue Crab Margarita and 100th Anniversary Cookbook.
+Baltimore, MD – On Wednesday, March 11th, 2020, Phillips Seafood honored the Maryland Watermen’s Association (MWA) with a cocktail reception at Phillips Seafood Restaurant in Baltimore to celebrate the efforts of the MWA and watermen throughout the state of Maryland.
+Phillips Seafood presented MWA President Robert T. Brown, Sr. with a $10,000 donation, the direct result of fundraising efforts from sales of Phillips’s Blue Crab Margarita and 100th Anniversary Cookbook.

 Phillips Seafood Restaurants has pledged to donate $5 from every Phillips Seafood 100th Anniversary Cookbook and $1 from every Blue Crab Margarita sold at their Baltimore, Atlantic City, and Ocean City locations.